10 Best Cabinet Spice Racks

 Buying Guide

 Finding the best cabinet spice rack starts with understanding your cupboard layout.
-Cabinets vary in depth, shelf height, and door style, so an organizer that excels in one kitchen may obstruct another.
-Use the sections below to match capacity, features, and installation requirements to your actual storage space.
+Cabinets vary in depth, shelf height, door swing, and interior clearance, so an organizer that excels in one kitchen may obstruct another.
+Use the sections below to match capacity, features, and installation requirements to your actual storage space before you commit to a style.

 Sizing and Capacity

 Before choosing a rack, measure the interior width, depth, and height of the shelf or drawer where you plan to place it.
-Tiered step shelves typically need a flat surface at least 10 to 15 inches deep, while pull-out organizers require both vertical clearance and side clearance for sliding hardware.
-If your cabinet is narrow, a compact pull-out or a slim wall-mounted rack on the inside of the door may be more practical than a wide expandable shelf.
+Tiered step shelves typically need a flat surface at least 9 to 15 inches deep, while pull-out organizers require both vertical clearance and side clearance for sliding hardware.
+If your cabinet is narrow, a slim door-mounted rack or a compact two-tier pull-out may be more practical than a wide expandable shelf.

 Feature Tradeoffs